Metaswitch/clearwater-readthedocs/docs/Backups.md

 To list the backups that have been taken on homestead, homer or memento, run

-*   `sudo /usr/share/clearwater/bin/run-in-signaling-namespace /usr/share/clearwater/bin/list_backups.sh homestead_provisioning` and `sudo /usr/share/clearwater/bin/run-in-signaling-namespace /usr/share/clearwater/bin/list_backups.sh homestead_cache` for homestead
+*   `sudo cw-run-in-signaling-namespace /usr/share/clearwater/bin/list_backups.sh homestead_provisioning` and `sudo cw-run-in-signaling-namespace /usr/share/clearwater/bin/list_backups.sh homestead_cache` for homestead
-*   `sudo /usr/share/clearwater/bin/run-in-signaling-namespace /usr/share/clearwater/bin/list_backups.sh homer` for homer
+*   `sudo cw-run-in-signaling-namespace /usr/share/clearwater/bin/list_backups.sh homer` for homer
-*   `sudo /usr/share/clearwater/bin/run-in-signaling-namespace /usr/share/clearwater/bin/list_backups.sh memento` for memento.
+*   `sudo cw-run-in-signaling-namespace /usr/share/clearwater/bin/list_backups.sh memento` for memento.

 This produces output of the following form, listing each of the available backups.